Updated on

 Pro tip: a delivery driver app can also support safety management and proactive maintenance with vehicle checklists.

-Because of large order volumes and many stakeholders, B2B delivery management can fall out of sync.
-This is why businesses need to make use of the right delivery management software to enhance their flexibility.
+Because of large order volumes and many stakeholders, B2B delivery management can become out of sync.
+This is why businesses need to use the right delivery management software to enhance their flexibility.

 By giving your B2B customers access to a customer portal, you delegate a good chunk of order management to your shippers.
 When customers can add and manage their deliveries independently, they save you time and help keep everyone in sync.